Annabelle-Metcalfe/south-wales-pottery-club/README.md

 ### Classes Page

 The classes page contains six key class types identified through competitor review.
 Each class has a relevant image and a short description.
-I used images which promote an emotional response such as people working together as this would help users get a feel for the atmosphere at the studio.
+I used images which promote an emotional response such as people working together as this helps users get a feel for the atmosphere at the studio.
 At the bottom of this page there is a link to the contact page to encourage user engagement.

 ![Class page features](/assets/images/readme-images/class-page-1.png)
 ![Class page features](/assets/images/readme-images/class-page-2.png)